d4n3sh/thedaneshproject/content/posts/2007-09-06-extract-zip-files-in-linux.md

 ---
 ZIP archives are most commonly used in Windows/MS-DOS based environments.

-In Linux, you can use the &#8220;unzip&#8221; command to extract,list or test ZIP files.
-Below are the common tasks I use &#8220;unzip&#8221; for.
+In Linux, you can use the "unzip" command to extract,list or test ZIP files.
+Below are the common tasks I use "unzip" for.

 Extract the contents of a ZIP file into it's own directory and also create subdirectories as needed.